edgonzalesjr/Detection-Lab/README.md

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Telemetry generation tools (Atomic Red Team) to create realistic network traffic and attack scenarios.

 ## Lab Information